 Elizabethtown College, in conjunction with the Veterans/Military Education State Approving Agency, manages veterans education benefits for students attending Elizabethtown College.
 Visit the Records and Registration website to find more information about the certifying officials and frequently asked questions.

 J. WOOD PLATT SCHOLARSHIP

 These funds are awarded by the Commonwealth of Pennsylvania on the basis of its financial need formula.
-PHEAA must have received your FAFSA results prior to May 1 to be eligible.
+Pennsylvania Higher Education Assistance Agency (PHEAA) must have received your FAFSA results prior to May 1 to be eligible.
 The figure shown is only an estimate of your award.
 You will receive a confirmation notice from PHEAA.
-This is a grant that does not have to be repaid.
-PHEAA limits students to eight semesters of PHEAA Grant eligibility.
-Students with PHEAA Grants must advance a minimum of 24 credits per academic year in order to maintain eligibility.
+This is a grant which does not have to be repaid.
+PHEAA limits students to 8 semesters of Pennsylvania State Grant eligibility.
+Students with Pennsylvania State Grants must advance a minimum of 24 credits per academic year in order to maintain eligibility.
 This aid is listed as a credit on the College bill.
-Note: State grants received late reduce institutional need-based gift aid by 100 percent.
+Note: Late state grants received reduce institutional need-based gift aid by 100%.

 OTHER STATE SCHOLARSHIPS/GRANTS

 These funds are awarded by your state on the basis of its financial need formula.
 The figure shown is only an estimate of your award.
 You will receive a confirmation notice from your state.
 This is a grant or scholarship that does not have to be repaid.
 This aid is listed as a credit on the College bill.
 Note: State grants received after the deadline will reduce institutional need-based gift aid by 100 percent.
 This policy applies to all need-based state assistance regardless of the title of the program.
 For example, Delaware and others title their programs “scholarships” but are still need-based assistance programs.